rainbow-arena/rainbow-arena/ABOUT.md

 Arena was born!
 This was in 2014.

-Of course, the game still got pretty complex, and it has been rewritten once already (this is the first rewrite).
-But now I'm pretty happy with the underlying engine, and now I can concentrate more on the actual gamey bits.
+Of course, the game still got pretty complex, and it has been rewritten once already (this is the first rewrite). ~~But now I'm pretty happy with the underlying engine, and now I can concentrate more on the actual gamey bits.~~ Nope.
+Now I want to rewrite it in Moonscript.

 This is the second version of the game, started in February 2016.
 I wrote the core engine back then, then took a long break.
 Now I work on it occasionally,